| |

 infective again about one month after pastures begin new growth in the

-spring.
 De-worming programs vary for different areas of the

 country since various species of worms may be prevalent only in certain areas.